 It's a common assumption that dentures are for older people, but they’re more common than you think.
 You may need dentures if you're looking into replacing missing teeth.

 Replacing missing teeth is essential to your oral health.
 If you are missing all or some of your natural teeth, dentures can be a comfortable, cost-effective way to restore your smile and regain your self-confidence.
-And with restored bite function, they may improve oral and overall health as well.
+With restored bite function, they may also help your oral and overall health as well.

 It’s natural to worry about getting dentures.
 Some common concerns include the appearance of the dentures, diet considerations, and fit—you don't want your dentures to slip out while you're talking!
 However, with the right type of dentures and the help of your dentist or denturist, you shouldn't have any need to worry.